Frequently Asked Questions

 - Employer Educational Assistance Verification Form (This is different than the tuition deferment form completed by students with reimbursement through their employer.)

 The Elizabethtown forms are available from the Elizabethtown College's School of Continuing and Professional Studies.
-Our admissions counselors can help you through the process of completing the necessary paperwork.
+Our admissions staff can help you through the process of completing the necessary paperwork.
 If you have questions or wish to apply for Financial Aid, you may contact an admissions counselor at 717-361-1411.

 Can I get a scholarship to continue my education?

 Edward and Carol Murphy/Charlotte Newcombe Scholarship for Mature Women Students The Edward and Carol Murphy/Charlotte Newcombe Scholarship for Mature Women Students is open to students ages 25 and older, on basis of financial need, academic record and professional/career aspirations.
-In August, an email is sent to all matriculated SCPS students who meet the criteria, inviting them to apply for the endowed scholarship.
+In June/July, an email is sent to all matriculated SCPS students who meet the criteria, inviting them to apply for the endowed scholarship.

 James L. Fritz/Charlotte Newcombe Scholarship for Mature Women and Men Students The James L. Fritz/Charlotte Newcombe Scholarship for Mature Women and Men Students is open to male and female students ages 25 and older, on the basis of financial need, academic record and professional/career aspirations.
-In August, an email is sent to all matriculated SCPS students who meet the criteria, inviting them to apply for the endowed scholarship.
+In the summer, an email is sent to all matriculated SCPS students who meet the criteria, inviting them to apply for the endowed scholarship.

 Additional Scholarship Opportunities There are numerous external scholarships available to nontraditional students.
 We've compiled a list for both graduate and undergraduate students.
 Please know that these links take you off our website; we do not monitor or control the information provided on these websites.
 This information is provided for your convenience only.